noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

     // tuples
-    // any array defined as [type, type, type] is a tuple let tup1: [number] = [1];
+    // any array defined as [type, type, type] is a tuple
+    // if you mutate the tuple, the new value must match the index type let tup1: [number] = [1];
       let tup2: [number, boolean] = [1, 2]
         // etc with up to 3 items